unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 gcloud auth application-default login
 ```
 ## Configuration and Installation
 Unravel requires few permissions to access Bigquery API/Logs from the GCP projects to generate insights.
-These project can be classified in to 3 based on the charecterestics.
+These project can be classified in to 3 based on the characteristics.

-1. Monitoring projects: Projects where Biquery jobs are running and needs to be integrated with Unravel.
-Mostly all the projects will come uder this.
+1. Monitoring projects: Projects where Bigquery jobs are running and needs to be integrated with Unravel.
+Mostly all the projects will come under this.
 2. Admin Project: Project(s) where Bigquery Slot reservations/Commitments are defined.
 This Project may or may not be running Bigquery jobs.
 3. Unravel Projects: The Project where Unravel VM is installed.
 It may or may not be running Bigquery jobs.